Deng Liqun

 Deng Liqun (November 27, 1915 – February 10, 2015) was a Chinese politician and theorist who was one of the leading figures of the Chinese Communist Party (CCP) during the 1980s, most well known for his involvement with the party's propaganda work.
 Deng was born in Guidong County, Hunan province, and joined the CCP in 1936.
 He came from an intellectual family and joined the party out of intellectual commitment.
 He was often referred to as "Little Deng", to be distinguished from Deng Xiaoping (no relation), the "Old Deng".

 Purged during the Cultural Revolution, Deng emerged in the 1980s as one of the most vocal members of the hardline wing of the party in the lead-up of the 1989 Tiananmen Square protests and massacre.
 He advocated for the orthodox Communist-style planned economy and spoke out against market-oriented economic reforms and political liberalization.
 He retreated from active politics in 1987, after failing to secure enough internal support to gain a seat on the CCP Politburo, which was partly attributed to his hardline ideological stance, but continued to agitate for the hardline line.

 Early life and education

 Deng Liqun was born into a wealthy land-owning family in Guidong County, Hunan province, in 1915.
 His father passed the imperial civil service examination, but never became an official, instead opening the first Western-style school in the county.
 Deng's elder brother became the chairman of the Nationalist provincial government.
 Deng went to Beiping (today Beijing) in 1935, enrolling first at the Peking Academy, then entered Peking University a year later, where he studied economics and became a devoted student activist.
 He took part in the December 9th Movement.
-He left college a year later for Yan'an, Shaanxi, the wartime de facto center of the CCP, to join the party and follow Mao.
+He left college that year for Yan'an, Shaanxi, the wartime de facto center of the CCP, to join the party and follow Mao.